altruios/namshubettulpa/public/namshubettuple/redeye.md

 *She shuddered*
 ~She hated that movie~
-~Well: the second one with how they put people in those nests~ *Kent dropped down with a thud*
+~Well: the second one with how they put people in those nests~ *The Navigator dropped onto the spinning gold gear with a thud* }
-}
 {
 *He brushed himself off*
 "M::Keep going, it's behind you"
+*He looked behind him*
-*Kent looked behind him - seeing the thing only a few gears away* *He rushed toward the side*
+~the thing was only a few gears away~
+*He rushed toward the side*
+*He Twisted himself onto the teeth*
+~On a path back toward her~
-*Twisting onto the teeth, and making his way back toward her* ~Martha could only watch~
+~Martha could only watch~
 ~The alien was closing in - he wasn't going to make it~ ~She saw the ripple of gears around her -~ "M::Ripple!"
-*Kent grabbed hold on the gear*
+*He  held onto the gear*
 }
 {
 ~The thing was right behind him~